 There are a fair few hostels in Byron Bay which is epic for you backpackers and budget travellers like we were throughout Europe!
 Check out Nomads Byron Bay Backpackers, Byron Bay Beach Hostel or Aquarius Backpackers Resort

 Wowza we ate at some really amazing little cafes and eaterys.
 Byron Bay is well known for its organic and fresh produce so you’ve got to get amongst some of these cafes during your stay:

-– Bayleaf Cafe – My favorite of the bunch.
-Again, a locally produced cafe that really captures the spirit of Byron Bay.
-Fantastic food and coffee (make sure to try the Coconut Cold Brew) SO GOOD!
+– Bayleaf Cafe – My favorite cafe in Byron!
+Locally produced food that really captures the spirit of Byron Bay.
+Order and enjoy the Tuna Salad with the Coconut Cold Brew and thank me later!

 – The Roadhouse – If you have a car or are happy to jump in a taxi, go out for lunch or dinner at The Roadhouse.
 Really rustic and chic interior, serving creative brunch and dinner dishes